starwit/starwit-awareness-engine/README.md

 The compose-based version of the pipeline can be used for maximum (or rather most convenient) control over individual components (see [`/docker-compose`](docker-compose/README.md)).

+For anyone wanting to get in touch with the dev team, please join Slack channel at: https://starwit-ae.slack.com If you are a student and think about working with SAE for a thesis please let us know.
+We value education and love to support your ideas!

 ## How-To create a new component / pipeline stage
 See https://github.com/starwit/sae-stage-template on how to get started with a new component.